- Transcript

 I like living alone, but it's nice to have a roommate, too,

-A 'roommate' is someone who shares your house or apartment with you who is not your relative.
-People live with roommates when they are in university or before they live alone.
+A 'roommate' is someone who shares your house or apartment with you who is not family.
 Notice the following:

 what's it like